Back to jobs

 • Position Type: Full-time, salaried role with compensation based on years of experience

-• Interview & Onboarding Process: Includes a virtual interview, on-site interview and facility tour, reference checks, and pre-employment screenings (background check and drug test)
+• Interview & Onboarding Process: Virtual interview, on-site interview and facility tour, reference checks, and pre-employment screening

-• Growth & Exposure: Work directly with advanced robotics technology and collaborate across disciplines including controls, mechanical design, and project management
+• Growth & Exposure: Work directly with advanced robotics technology and collaborate across disciplines including controls, mechanical design, and project management; partner with senior engineers who mentor and guide, while you build technical expertise and take on increasing project responsibility

 Duties and Responsibilities

-• Design and develop precision mechanical components and assemblies for robotic automation systems, with a focus on structural integrity, manufacturability, and overall system performance
+• Design and develop precision mechanical components and assemblies for robotic automation systems, focusing on structural integrity, manufacturability, and system performance

 • Develop custom mechanical components such as end-of-arm tooling, fixtures, and support structures